An Unfolding History

 This exhibit builds on work in recent years by students, faculty, staff, and independent researchers, as well as institutionally supported initiatives to deepen and expand understanding of our history.
 It will consider familiar figures and stories, along with new research illuminating individuals and topics.

-This initial phase of An Unfolding History covers the period 1830 to the chartering of Richmond College in 1840, considering: the formation, growth, and Baptist mission of the institution that would become the University of Richmond; early institutional leaders and their contributions; and the role of the institution and its leaders in enslavement and the institution’s ties to First African Baptist Church.
+This initial phase of An Unfolding History considers the formation, growth, and Baptist mission of the institution that would become the University of Richmond; early institutional leaders and their contributions; and the role of the institution and its leaders in enslavement and the institution’s ties to First African Baptist Church.

 Future phases of the exhibit will include: